Q&A: ROSE HALDANE, JOURNALIST AND IDENTITY DETECTIVE.

 Ignoring Gravity is the first book in the ‘Rose Haldane: Identity Detective’ series.

 In the second, Connectedness, controversial artist Justine Tree hires Rose Haldane to identify the baby daughter she gave away when she was a penniless art student.
 The search takes Rose from Yorkshire to Spain and London, as she tries to unravel the truths and untruths of Justine’s past, separating art from real life, true memory from dreams.
-Connectedness will be published in 2017.
+Connectedness will be published on May 10, 2018.